s-sepanski/technical-interview/knowledge-by-topic/ds-algo-theory/data-structures/arrays/about.md

 # Arrays

+Each item in an array is stored contiguously in memory.
 Static arrays stay the same size, whereas dynamic arrays can grow or shrink

 ## Terms
 Array size - sometimes used to refer to capacity of the array